-To get the spectrum of a star, you need to install a spectroscope behind a telescope.
-It’s really as simple as it souds.
-The telescope collects the light of the star you want to study, and the spectroscope spreads the lights of this star on the sensor (usually a CCD matrix).
-If you’re familiar with astro imagery, the spectroscope takes place between the telescope and the CCD camera.
+To obtain the spectrum of a star, all you need to do is install a spectroscope behind a telescope.
+The telescope’s function is to collect the light from a particular star, and the spectroscope to display this light on a sensor (usually a CCD or CMOS camera).
+If you’re already familiar with astronomical imaging, the spectroscope actually comes between the telescope and the camera.

-Second, you need a pointing and tracking device, in order to be sure that you’re observing the proper star.
-Nothing looks more alike a star than another star…
+- The second is that you need an automatic pointing and tracking system, to ensure that it’s the star you’re looking at: nothing looks more like a star than another star…

-Beyond technical aspects, spectroscopy tells an amazing story of human knowledge.
-It took generations of researchers to understand that dark (or sometimes light) indentations in the spectra were connected to energy transitions in the atoms, and so that these lines were in fact the signature of chemical elements.
-Or even to understand that laws of physics were applying in the same way everywhere in the Universe.
-Light is deeply connected with matter, so analyzing light is nothing less crucial than understanding matter.
-Getting in astronomical spectroscopy, it’s boarding into the big adventure of science through the front door.
-And this adventure still goes on today…
+Beyond the technical issues, spectroscopy is also a formidable story of human knowledge.
+It took generations of researchers to understand that the dark (or sometimes light) lines present in a spectrum corresponded to energy transitions in atoms, and that each line was therefore the signature of a chemical element.
+Or to understand that the laws of physics are the same and apply in the same way throughout the Universe.
+Light is profoundly linked to matter, so to analyze light is to understand matter.
+Entering astronomical spectroscopy means embarking on a first-class ticket to a formidable scientific adventure that continues to this day.

 With access to spectroscopy, you can see for yourself phenomena such as the differences between the spectral types of stars, or the movement of objects by the Doppler effect.
 You can also use spectroscopy as a teaching tool: the applications are endless.
 But you can go even further: there’s still a lot to discover, and you yourself can contribute to Research, even with a modest instrument.
 All you have to do is join the growing community of spectroscopists: the more of us there are, the more useful our observations will be.